- Understanding the Role of Machine Learning in Manufacturing

 Q. What are the advantages of machine learning in manufacturing?

-A. The benefits of manufacturing machine learning are innumerable and undeniable, revolutionizing the industry in various ways.
-Here are some of the most remarkable benefits of ML in manufacturing:
+A. The benefits of machine learning in manufacturing processes are innumerable and undeniable, revolutionizing the industry in various ways.
+Here are some of the most remarkable benefits of AI/ML in manufacturing:

 Reduce Cost: AI/ML helps reduce costs by optimizing inventory, automating tasks, planning maintenance, extending equipment life, and minimizing defects.